SpaceG/pi-sshrouter/README.md

 </pre>

 (7.)
 Now :) , you entery and connect your Raspberry PI via Terminal on your Machine.
-Right After you entry your RaspberryPi via Termina, you have now to type the Commanline ls to see what is on your Raspberry Pi.
-As, we can see everything is fit to start the VNC Viewer (Server) promp this Commandline.
+Right After you entry your RaspberryPi via Terminal, you have now to type the Commanline ls to see what is on your Raspberry Pi.
+As, we can see everything is fit to start the VNC Viewer (Server) prompt this Commandline.

 <code> sudo apt-get install tightvncserver </code>